The second set of pulsar discoveries by CHIME/FRB/Pulsar: 14 Rotating Radio Transients and 7 pulsars: Introduction

-While there are over 3300 known pulsars to date \citep{Manchester2005}\footnote{https://www.atnf.csiro.au/research/pulsar/psrcat/ version 1.67} only $\sim$4\% of them are RRATs.
+While there are over 3300 known pulsars to date \citep{Manchester2005}\footnote{https://www.atnf.csiro.au/research/pulsar/psrcat/ version 1.7} only $\sim$4\% of them are RRATs.
 The low proportion is exacerbated by the lack of knowledge of the nulling fraction of RRATs.
 It is possible that large surveys like the Parkes Multibeam Survey \citep{Manchester2001} only captured a fraction of the total RRATs \citep{Mickaliger2018} encompassed in the survey sky area, resulting in an incomplete picture of the pulsar population.
 This can be remedied as next-generation and Square Kilometer Array precursor telescopes begin large-scale pulsar and fast-transient searches \citep{Johnston2008,Tzioumis2010,Coenen2014,Swainston_2021}.
 Many of the telescopes contributing to RRAT discoveries have unique characteristics such as wide fields of view e.g. CHIME \citep{CHIME_FRB_2018,CHIME_Pulsar_2020}, LOFAR \citep{lofar2013}, MWA \citep{Wayth2018,Tingay2013}, ASKAP \citep{Johnston2007,Macquart2010} or outstanding sensitivity e.g. FAST \citep{Qian2019}.
 This leads to rapid coverage of the celestial sphere.
 The large survey volumes necessitate the development of automated pipelines and algorithms to identify pulsar and RRAT candidates.\\

 Pulsar and RRAT surveys are conventionally split into two categories, untargeted and targeted.
 Untargeted surveys will search a grid of celestial positions \citep[e.g.,][]{Manchester2001,Parent_2022,Parent2019,Stovall_2014} while targeted surveys will have deep exposures on particularly interesting sky locations \citep[e.g.,][]{Pan_2021,Manchester1991,Rifolfi2021,Yan_2021}.
 In this study, we use the untargeted CHIME telescope's FRB instrument (CHIME/FRB), which has fixed beams on the transiting sky.
-The CHIME/FRB survey is especially unique due to the $\sim 200$ square degree field of view on the transiting sky, allowing us a daily search grid of the whole northern sky. \\
+The CHIME/FRB survey is especially unique due to the $\sim 200$ square degree field of view on the transiting sky, allowing us a daily search grid of the down to a declination of -10$^\circ$. \\

 The primary difference in detecting RRATs and FRBs is the Galactic nature of RRATs, quantified by their dispersion measure (DM), a measure of the time delay in the signal because of the interstellar and intergalactic medium.
 The DM follows a $f^{-2}$ law, where $f$ if observing frequency, such that lower frequencies are delayed longer.
 FRBs tend to have very high DMs due to their extragalactic nature while RRATs tend to have lower DMs.
 Thus, as most search pipelines first dedisperses incoming data, the two types of radio transients are often discovered in similar fashions \citep{Caleb2016,Keane2018,Bhandari2018,TerVeen2019}.\\